dsaf123/OverwatchStatManager/README.md

 ### Installing

-Clone the repository and move in to the directory
+In a terminal, clone the repository and move in to the new directory

 ```
 git clone https://github.com/dsaf123/OverwatchStatManager.git